-- (a) material business transactions are properly authorized and completely and accurately recorded in the Company’s books and records in accordance with generally accepted accounting principles (GAAP) and established financial policies and of the Company;
+- material business transactions are properly authorized and completely and accurately recorded in the Company’s books and records in accordance with generally accepted accounting principles (GAAP) and established financial policies of the Company; and

-2. Compliance with Applicable Laws, Rules and Regulations.
+3. Compliance with Applicable Laws, Rules and Regulations..
 Senior Financial Officers will:

-- (a) monitor compliance by the Company’s financial departments with applicable federal, state or local laws, rules or regulations; and
+- comply with, and monitor compliance by the Company’s financial departments with, applicable federal, state and local laws, rules and regulations; and

-- (b) promptly identify, report and correct any detected deviations from applicable federal, state or local laws, rules or regulations.
+- promptly identify, report and correct any detected deviations from applicable federal, state and local laws, rules and regulations.

-- (a) report to executive management any significant deficiencies in the design or operation of internal controls which could adversely affect financial data; and
+- any significant deficiencies in the design or operation of internal controls that could adversely affect financial data; and

-- (b) report to executive management any fraud, whether or not material, that involves management or other employees who have a significant role in internal controls.
+- any fraud, whether or not material, that involves management or other employees who have a significant role in internal controls.

-- (b) evaluate the effectiveness of disclosure controls and procedures 90 days prior to Fossil’s filing of its annual report.
+- evaluate the effectiveness of disclosure controls and procedures within 90 days prior to the Company’s filing of its annual report.